Eks

 • "addonVersion": The version of the add-on.
 The version must match one of the versions returned by DescribeAddonVersions .

 • "configurationValues": The set of configuration values for the add-on that's created.
-The values that you provide are validated against the schema in DescribeAddonConfiguration.
+The values that you provide are validated against the schema returned by DescribeAddonConfiguration.

 • "resolveConflicts": How to resolve field value conflicts for an Amazon EKS add-on if you've changed a value from the Amazon EKS default value.
 Conflicts are handled based on the option you choose: None – Amazon EKS doesn't change the value.
 The update might fail.
 Overwrite – Amazon EKS overwrites the changed value back to the Amazon EKS default value.
 Preserve – Amazon EKS preserves the value.
 If you choose this option, we recommend that you test any field and value changes on a non-production cluster before updating the add-on on your production cluster.